Find Trade Colleges

 The states with the most job growth for Office Machine Operator are Nevada, Maryland, and Washington.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

-Office Machine Operator Salary
+How Much Does an Office Machine Operator Make?

-Office Machine Operators make between $22,350 and $49,920 a year.
+The salary for Office Machine Operators ranges between about $22,350 and $49,920 a year.

 undefined